zimolzak/birthday-party/list.md

   or if you're feeling fancy, a ride in one of their historic airplanes.

-- **Fountain pen.** Get one with a "converter" or "large capacity."
-Nib size = Stub 1.1 or 1.5 (kinda want 1.5).
-Brands I do *not* have but would be interested to try: Monteverde, Sheaffer, Kaweco.
-Brand I have but I like because it holds a lot: Twsbi (just don't get the mint green colored body).

-- **Ink** for fountain pen.
-I know I like the brand called Sailor.
-Get something "dark enough" that is not green or pure black.
-20 mL is a reasonable size.
-Avoid inks with stuff like sparkles mixed in.

 - Cotton T-shirt, size large, with **school logo or name** of places I've attended. *See neckties below* for which schools.
 Keep it simple, such as: just one big MSU spartan helmet logo in white on a green shirt, or block letters "MICHIGAN STATE" in green on black, *etc.*

-- **Short sleeve button-front** shirt, casual, all cotton.
-Usually size large.
-Especially Brooks Brothers regular fit (blue label) with button-down collar.

 - **Necktie or bowtie with repeating pattern of small logos**.
     Preferably made of silk, and with embroidered logos, but those